cekkr/cudaway/AI_REFERENCE.md

   configure with `-DCMAKE_TOOLCHAIN_FILE=cmake/toolchains/windows-hip.cmake`.
 - Bootstrapped `tools/python/cuda_runtime_converter.py` plus the supporting `tools/data/` cache so
   CUDA Runtime↔HIP mapping data and `src/host/runtime/RuntimeStubTable.generated.hpp` can be regenerated directly from the canonical PDFs.
+The converter now tags entries as `hip-documented` vs. `needs-shim` and emits a status breakdown in the JSON metadata.
+- `src/host/runtime/RuntimeRegistry.*` consumes the generated table, exposes lookup helpers, and prints the HIP-documented vs. needs-shim counts during CLI runs so regressions in the mapping data are highly visible.
+- `tools/README.md` documents the parser dependencies (pypdf, libclang, pycparser) so header- analysis helpers have a clear onboarding story.
 - Seeded library coverage tables in `studies/mappings/CUDA_ROCM_Library_Mappings.md` (cuBLAS, cuDNN, cuFFT) with status flags and Windows blockers, and linked them from README/NEXT_STEPS to guide upcoming mapping automation.